 - An indeterminate progress will appear while results are loading.
 You can uncheck "Hide similar" to show rows where there were no differences.
 This helps to confirm that the diffs are taking place.

-You can request screenshots be captured on a Try push for UI review or comparison to a know-good base by requesting the “browser-screenshots-e10s” test job on opt builds.
+You can request screenshots be captured on a Try push for UI review or comparison to a known-good base by requesting the “browser-screenshots-e10s” test job on opt builds.
 By default, Try pushes capture the same images as mozilla-central builds but you can override what you would like captured by setting the

 MOZSCREENSHOTS_SETS environment variable with a comma-separated list of configurations like so in legacy try syntax: